docker/docs/desktop/extensions-sdk/quickstart.md

   - desktop/extensions-sdk/tutorials/initialize/
 ---

-Follow this guide to get started with building a basic Docker Extension.
+Follow this guide to get started with building a basic Docker extension.
 The Quickstart guide automatically generates boilerplate files for you.

 ## Prerequisites